 A burst of colour at Musée Yves Saint Laurent Marrakech © Musée Yves Saint Laurent Marrakech

-The installation brings together written and spoken words, including interviews with Yves and his collaborators, iconic photographs and film extracts that contextualise the spotlit garments in a deeply emotional display.
+The installation brings together written and spoken words, including interviews with St Laurent and his collaborators, iconic photographs and film extracts that contextualise the spotlit garments in a deeply emotional display.
 Hours of work went into the digital editing of the ethereal models that sashay down invisible runways in floating projections above the mannequins, reminding you that fashion, like Marrakesh, is alive and vibrant.

 But it would be a mistake for visitors to think that the museum is the only venue for a dialogue with contemporary Moroccan artists and designers.
 Get out into Marrakesh and you’ll find the city in the throes of a contemporary craft renaissance, with Moroccan and international artists, designers, photographers and filmmakers regularly swooping into the medina to cherry-pick inspiration, just like Yves and his friends, Andy Warhol and Bill Willis, did back in the 1960s.

 Take for example, the wildly inventive fashion of Moroccan designer Artsi Ifrach or the upcycled Warhol-inspired pop-art of stylist and photographer Hassan Hajjaj at Riad Yima.
 Amine Bendriouich, author of Couture & Bullshit, was the first Arab and African finalist in the createurope Fashion Awards, and now splits his time between Marrakesh and Berlin, where he secured an artist’s residency.
-Algerian-born Norya Nemiche’s modern take on kaftans and abayas at Norya Ayron have earned a place in the closets of Maggie Gyllenhaal, Kate Moss and Erykah Badu.
+Algerian-born Norya Nemiche’s modern take on kaftans and abayas (full-length robe-like dresses) at Norya Ayron have earned a place in the closets of Maggie Gyllenhaal, Kate Moss and Erykah Badu.

 Find a stroke of inspiration just by strolling through the markets in Marrakesh © Gary Yeowell / Getty Images

 What they all have in common is the same love of craftsmanship, texture, colour and pattern that is evident in St Laurent’s collections.
 Marrakesh, it seems, is a profound source of inspiration.
-Walk down the dappled alleys in the souq and you’ll find it all around you, the hot red earthen walls, the electric blue sky, hot splashes of gold in the brass shops, spice racks to rival Pantone swatches, and women and men dressed head to toe in striking, strong colours, embroidered babouche (leather slippers) and soft leather bags embossed and embellished with silver studs.
+Walk down the dappled alleys in the souq and you’ll find it all around you, the hot red earthen walls, the electric blue sky, hot splashes of gold in the brass shops, spice racks to rival Pantone swatches, and women and men dressed head to toe in strong colours, embroidered babouche (leather slippers) and soft leather bags embossed and embellished with silver studs.

 While local talent continually emerges, Marrakesh has an extraordinary ability to attract a steady stream of international artists and designers that help keep the creative dialogue fresh and evolving.
 They are drawn not only by the city’s striking colours and light, but also by its deep well of artisanal skills.
 Opening her boutique in 2014, Norya produced her first collection in just 10 days.
 ‘Dreams can come true here’, she says.